Censorship in Peru: The Fujimori decade (1990–2000)

-Fujimori did not intervene directly since most media platforms agreed with his objectives, thus maintaining the regime's stability.
-Through the remainder of Fujimori's tenure, his government would pay media organizations for positive coverage and to assist with maintaining the presidency.
+Montesinos would pay media organizations for positive coverage and to assist with maintaining the presidency.
+He eventually controlled six of the seven main television channels in Peru.
+Payoffs and promises of legal leniency were made to multiple chicha press tabloids, the newspaper Expreso and the television channels Global Television, Latina Televisión, América Televisión, and Panamericana Televisión.
+On occasion, Montesinos would promise exclusive stories to supporting channels.
+By 2000, Montesinos was paying $3 million monthly for positive coverage on television.
 Secret videos of Montesinos paying media executives were eventually released to the public, showing Fujimori's closest advisor giving them bundles of cash in exchange for support and the firing of critical journalists.
-Payoffs and promises of legal leniency were made to multiple chicha press tabloids, the newspaper Expreso and the television channels Global Television, Latina Televisión, América Televisión, and Panamericana Televisión.

 Contemporary period (since 2000)

 After Fujimori's regime ended, Peru undertook efforts to restore democratic processes, and with these came initiatives to restore press freedom.
 In 2001, president Alejandro Toledo tried to eliminate corruption in order to restore press freedom in which the government introduced a law, which three years later allowed for the freedom of expression and of the press.
 In 2011, Peru passed a law that eradicated jail time for defamation and replaced it with fines and community service.
 However, in December 2012, public access to information about national security and defense was denied.
 A new cyber crime law that restricted access to government data was passed in October 2013.
 Laws that governed journalists' ability to gather data have changed over time and journalists continue to face difficulties in gathering information and publishing stories.
 Despite the existence of access-to-information laws, in practice official documents are not always made available to journalists.

 In 2013, El Comercio Group acquired Empresa Periodistica Nacional SA (Epensa) in August 2013, resulting with the group owning 80% of the printed press in Peru.
 To some observers, the acquisition allowed El Comercio Group to limit press freedom by controlling opinions published in their newspapers, though El Comercio Group denied such allegations.
 President Ollanta Humala denounced the acquisition saying that the move gave the conglomerate too much influence and called on legislators to oversee the controversy.